 The introduction of carbon taxes and regulation of plant emissions could encourage coal-to-gas switching.

-Further electricity market mechanisms are also required that recognise the potential benefits of natural gas-fired power – i.e. that it is a lower-carbon alternative to coal-fired generation, and that its operational flexibility can help integrate variable renewables into the energy system.
+Further electricity market mechanisms that recognise the potential benefits of natural gas-fired power – i.e. that it is a lower-carbon alternative to coal-fired generation, and that its operational flexibility can help integrate variable renewables into the energy system – are also required.

-Gas supply security is critical to ensure that investments continue and that gas can be deployed at the level set out in the SDS.
+Gas supply security is critical to ensure that investments are sustained and that gas can be deployed at the level set out in the SDS.
 The IEA will therefore continue to monitor global gas markets, assess supply security and provide up-to-date recommendations to increase gas market efficiency.